wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 You click "Send" and… nothing happens.
 Or you're redirected to the homepage.
 Was the form actually sent?
 How to know?

 Give users clear confirmation that their form has been submitted and what will happen next.
 You can also include this messsage in a confirmation email.

 {: .example }
 A confirmation text could be:
 Thank you for your registration for our workshop "Knitting socks".
 A confirmation email has been sent to user@example.com with the time and location of the workshop.
-If you haven't received an email, [please contact us](#).
+If you haven't received an email?
+[Please contact us](#).

 ## How can I offer help if a user sets stuck?